- Quick Care Guide

 The fruit isn’t the only allure here!
 The tree itself is quite beautiful.
 Leaf tops glow a glossy green and underneath is a gorgeous shade of gold.
 This has an enticing effect when the foliage rustles in the breeze.
 Because of this, star apple trees are great ornamentals as well as fruit producers.

-Good Products For Growing Star Apple:
+Good Products At Amazon For Growing Star Apple:

 - Grow More Organic Iron Chelate Concentrate